 Imagen Therapeutics was set up by two industry experts in High Content Analysis and System Biology.
-They started their careers in academia, specializing in fluorescence microscopy and flow cytometry, before joining AstraZeneca.
+They started their careers in academia, specialising in fluorescence microscopy and flow cytometry, before joining AstraZeneca.
 After several years spent mastering the subtleties of High Content Analysis (HCA), they set up Imagen Therapeutics in 2007 to provide a rapid and flexible High Content Screening service.

 Imagen Therapeutics successfully raised a further £1.2m to support the next phase of the development of our chemosensitivity service.
 This allowed us to relocate into specialized laboratories, built to our specifications, on the grounds of the Manchester Royal Infirmary in December 2015.
-This move ensures we can easily obtain cancer samples from patients receiving treatment at this hospital, and also several other nearby treatment centres.
+This move ensures we can obtain cancer samples from patients receiving treatment at this hospital, and also several other nearby treatment centres.
 We have also established procedures for the shipment of both liquid and solid biopsies so that we can offer our chemosensitivity tests to oncology centres around the UK.